Updated October 2019

 Don’t be put off by the picture of delaminated Grabner on the left – it’s from a 12-year-old Grabner Holiday 2 and occurred at a point where a metal eyelet on the demi-deck didn’t get on with the EPDM fabric (that boat has since been renovated).
 It’s there to illustrate the densely woven and stretch resistant underlying fabric.
 On full inflation a good IK doesn’t want to stretch like a balloon (or a PVC Slackraft come to that), it wants to be taught like a basketball.
 As folding boat makers, Pakboat put it on their website: ‘The abrasion resistance [and so, waterproofing] is in the coating, and the tear strength and tensile strength are in the woven fabric.’

-Otherwise, IKs are made from a cheaper but stiffer PVC-coated fabrics or more expensive and pliable polyurethane, the former: Kokopelli packrafts; the latter like Incept, Alpacka packrafts and a few more listed below.
-Remember, this is not pure PVC plastic film with the pool toy and Slackraft connotations of poor durability, but PVC coated onto a nylon or polyester fabric base, just like hypalon.
+Otherwise, IKs are made from a cheaper but stiffer PVC-coated fabrics or more expensive and pliable polyurethane, the former: Kokopelli packrafts; the latter like Incept, Alpacka, Antibio and most other packrafts and a few more listed below.
+Remember, with PVC this is not the plastic film of the pool toy and Slackraft, but PVC coated onto a nylon or polyester fabric base, just like hypalon.
 The difference is like a tent made out of a plastic bag; light and waterproof yes, durable no. Or a tent made of normal woven fabric with a PU waterproofing coating: much more durable.
 TPU is superior in all ways bar price to PVC but is less well familiar as a brand name.
 It’s also superior in some ways to synthetic rubber.
 Again, this page is good.

 Rubber vs plastic